ErnestJasa/planning_poker/README.md

-Scrum planning poker for Festo
+Scrum planning poker project organised by Festo and Akademija.it